Greenland national football team: Future international participation

 In 2011, Allan Hansen, chairman of the Danish Football Association stated that he did not believe that Greenland had the opportunity to become a member of FIFA or a confederation immediately.
 However, in December 2014 the DBU and Greenland's GBU formed a partnership with the aim of having Greenland included as a UEFA and FIFA member by 2020.
 One of the greatest barriers to admittance at that time was FIFA's strict regulations on stadiums and playing surfaces.
 The DBU's support of a Greenlandic application to FIFA included financial support which would be used to replace the clay courts of at least one field in each of the country's four municipalities, with artificial turf.
 Additionally, it was announced in May 2015 the national government had allocated one million dollars to design a plan for the construction of a new covered national stadium in Nuuk.
 The intentions of the plan were to design a covered and heated facility that would have a capacity of several thousand spectators, with the plan to be presented to the Parliament of Greenland later in the autumn session of 2016.
 Although unrelated to the stadium proposal, the first artificial pitch was laid in Nuuk, the country's capital, in June 2015 and at the national stadium in July 2016.

+According to FIFA statutes, "an association which has not yet gained independence may, with the authorisation of the association in the country on which it is dependent, also apply for admission to FIFA."

+This would allow for Greenland's admission, since it has Denmark's support.

-Before becoming a member of FIFA, Greenland would be required to be a member of a continental confederation.
+But before becoming a member of FIFA, Greenland would be required to be a member of a continental confederation.
 The most viable solutions would be to join UEFA or CONCACAF due to political links and geographical proximity, respectively.
-However, the former requires new members to be recognized by the United Nations as fully independent.
+However, unlike FIFA, UEFA requires new members to be recognized by the United Nations as fully independent (as of 2016), despite having previously accepted dependent territories like the Faroe Islands and Gibraltar, and the non-independent UK home nations even being founding members of UEFA.